rdtproject/JPA-SandBox/README.md

 }
 ```

-- To enable caching only what I tell to cache (data which is safe to cache / does not change often)
+### To enable caching only what I tell to cache
+- Only data which is safe to cache between transactions / does not change often.
 ```java
 <dependency>
 	@Cacheable